 - Antihistamines especially ones that are less likely to make your drowsy (like loratadine) can be helpful in preventing allergy and consequently relieving your sinus symptoms if allergy is the cause.
 They can dry and thicken secretions and make it hard to drain, so they are not suitable for everyone.

 - Antibiotics may be needed if the inflammation leads to a sinus infection.
 You may need to take them for several weeks.
 Your doctor will be the best person to guide you regarding this.

 If medical treatments do not help, you may be offered endoscopic sinus surgery.
 There are several options:

 - Functional endoscopic sinus surgery (FESS).
-This involves a surgeon inserting an endoscope into the nose through which they can see what is blocking drainage of your sinuses and remove any tissue that is causing the blockage.
-This is often all that is needed to improve sinus drainage and ventilation and help to restore normal function to the sinuses.
+This involves a surgeon inserting an endoscope (long tube) into your nose through which they can see what is blocking drainage of your sinuses and remove any tissue that is causing the blockage.
+This is often all that is needed to improve sinus drainage and ventilation and help to restore normal function to your sinuses.

 - Balloon catheter dilation of paranasal sinus ostia.
-This involves a surgeon pushing a small balloon through a flexible tube in the nostril, into the blocked sinus.
+This involves a surgeon pushing a small balloon through a flexible tube in your nostril into the blocked sinus.
 By inflating the balloon, blocked areas are pushed to the sides, the balloon is deflated and removed, leaving a sinus drainage channel that can drain properly again.

 - Nasal surgery.
 Some people have a deviated septum between the left and right nostrils.
-This can be secondary to an injury or something you are born with.
-Others have extra large nasal turbinates.
+This can be caused by an injury or something you are born with.
+Others have extra large nasal turbinates (nodules).
 Nasal surgery to correct these problems can be helpful.